 PREPARATION FOR NEW FLOORING

 If the flooring is being replaced, the old flooring should be removed and the sub-floor should be repaired or replaced.
-Final flooring material should not be installed until after the cabinet and countertop installation is complete.
+The final flooring material should not be installed until after the cabinet and countertop installation is complete.
 Cabinet heights will be adjusted by the cabinet installer for the flooring and sub-floor thickness, which is provided to your cabinet firm at the time of sign-off.

 If inspections are required, it is the responsibility of the General Contractor or their sub-trades to arrange for these inspections.
 These are typically for building permits, electrical permits, plumbing and gas permits, heating and ventilation permits, and new home permits.

 PREPARING FOR YOUR CABINET INSTALLER

-There are a few tips to consider with regards to your cabinet install.
+There are a few tips to consider with regard to your cabinet installation.

 Cutting: Plan where your cabinet installer will cut long-length materials, such as fillers, crown mouldings, light valance and toe kicks.
 To achieve the most efficient installation, they will need to be able to cut materials as close to the kitchen/space as possible.
 Cutting in the kitchen, garage, adjacent room or outside in the summer is most advantageous.
 Remember that your home is now a construction site, which has its own dangers to consider.

 Painting and Drywall: Your cabinet installer will exercise the utmost care while installing your cabinetry, however, you may need to perform minor paint touch-ups and drywall repairs after installation is complete.
 The final coat of paint should be applied after the cabinet and countertop installation is complete so the paint is not damaged.